 Tip

 One thing an electronic ticket can't do is make sure you're on time for your flight.
-If you're in the habit of cutting it close, tricks like traveling with only a carry-on (so you don't have to stand in line to check a bag) and using TSA Pre-Check to breeze through the security checkpoint can make the difference between missing your plane or getting aboard in good time.
+If you're in the habit of cutting it close, travel tips like traveling with only a carry-on (so you don't have to stand in line to check a bag) and using TSA Pre-Check to breeze through the security checkpoint can make the difference between missing your plane or getting aboard in good time.

 The Advantages of Electronic Tickets

 There are many advantages to having your ticket information stored in an electronic database, which is really the core of what makes an e-ticket.
-To start, the International Air Transport Association, which represents some 83 percent of air traffic around the world, estimates that e-tickets save the industry up to $3 billion every year.
-Having electronic tickets also means that the paper boarding pass is disposable; if you lose it, airline staff can simply print you another.
-Lost airline tickets were much more problematic back in the day when each slip of paper represented actual money.
-Finally, having your ticket information stored electronically makes it much easier to change itineraries, cancel flights and even shuffle seats around.
-Nowadays, you can do all of that on your own, online or through your airline's mobile app, without even having to speak to a human being.
+To start, the International Air Transport Association (IATA), which represents some 83 percent of air traffic around the world, estimates that e-tickets save the air travel industry up to $3 billion every year.